arcanis/boost.log/README.md

 I'm not satisfied by current C++ logging solutions, and most of my friends weren't neither.

-So here comes this `Boost.Log` proposal.
+So here comes this Boost.Log proposal.
 The library is :

-- Beautiful : The API has been carefully designed, and a logger are very similar to standard streams
+- Beautiful : The API has been carefully designed, and loggers are very similar to standard streams
 - Simple : It does not take more than a few headers to include a logger inside an application
-- Powerful : The users can create their own log message class, with their own attributes
+- Powerful : The users can create their own log message classes, with their own attributes
-- Light : Almost no compile overhead, very little runtime footprint
+- Light : Almost no compilation overhead, and a very little runtime footprint

 ## Features